Table of Contents Show

-West Virginia region was originally constituted to the northwest of Virginia.
-But its inhabitants revolted against the state’s separation in 1861 during the American Civil War by choosing to remain within the union.
+Originally constituted to the northwestern region of Virginia, West Virginia’s inhabitants revolted against the state’s separation in 1861 during the American Civil War by choosing to remain within the union.

 After two years, a new state was formed, remaining in tradition with its motto “Montani Semper Liberi,” meaning “Mountaineers are always free.”

-The beautiful scenery of the West Virginia Mountains, along with the incomparable opportunities of fun things, outdoor recreation and the friendly country folks, are all like a slice of heaven.
+The beautiful scenery along with the incomparable opportunities for fun things, outdoor recreation, and friendly country folks, is like a slice of heaven.

 West Virginia, nicknamed “The Mountain State,” is credited with being the only state situated entirely in the ridge and valley Appalachian region.
 This region stands at an elevation of 460 meters above sea level and is the highest of any U.S. state.

-West Virginia is situated to the east of the Mississippi river consisting of four provinces – The Blue Ridge, The Allegheny Mountains, The Allegheny Plateau, The Cumberland Mountains and Ridge and Valley region.
+West Virginia is situated to the east of the Mississippi River consisting of four provinces – The Blue Ridge, The Allegheny Mountains, The Allegheny Plateau, The Cumberland Mountains, and the Ridge and Valley region.

-This is an entirely mountainous region and contains more than 1000 named mountains.
-On second thought, there is more mountainous land in West Virginia than in any other state per square mile.
+This is an entirely mountainous region and contains more than 1,000 named mountains.
+On second thought, West Virginia has more mountainous land than any other state per square mile.

 This state is divided into two crucial physiographic provinces – The Appalachian or Allegheny Plateau and The Valley and Ridge region.

 Nearly 75% of West Virginia encompasses forests.
-There are about six wilderness areas like the Monongahela National Forest, Otter Creek Wilderness and George Washington National Forest.
+There are six wilderness areas, like the Monongahela National Forest, Otter Creek Wilderness, and George Washington National Forest.

-From just anywhere in West Virginia, you can see only the Appalachian Mountains, with easy access to one of the great mountain hiking and mountain biking trails.
+You can see the Appalachian Mountains from anywhere in West Virginia, with easy access to one of the great mountain hiking and biking trails.